-When I meet up with Nai Palm in a computer-free coffee shop in Harlem, I'm trying to metabolize that, 1) I am about to speak with someone who's unbelievable talented and, 2) I need to somehow remain objective and professional.
+When I meet up with Nai Palm in a computer-free coffee shop in Harlem, I'm trying to metabolize that, 1) I am about to speak to someone who's unbelievable talented and, 2) I need to somehow remain objective and professional.
 It's hard to be objective about art you love and even harder to ask questions when your heart is racing.
 Melbourne's Hiatus Kaiyote is not your typical band.
-Every member of the quartet is a skilled musical genius, and the band's two releases, Tawk Tomahawk (2012) and Choose Your Weapon (2015), are both examples of the collaborative exchange between the bandmates.
+Every member of the quartet is a skilled musical genius and the band's two releases, Tawk Tomahawk (2012) and Choose Your Weapon (2015), are both examples of the collaborative exchange between the bandmates.

 Needle Paw (out October 20th) is not the R&B, soul, futuristic, operatic, synthesized, rock chamber of Choose Your Weapon.
 The lyrics are there and Nai's breathtaking vocal performances are there, but the atmosphere and breath of the album are different; like a Koala bear chewing on his Eucalyptus, Needle Paw's power is not in its intensive groove sessions, but in its quiet simplicity.
-An album dedicated to healing and centering herself outside of HK's recent launch into a mainstream, public profile, Nai's Needle Paw showcases the vocal arrangements and harmonies that made Choose Your Weapon so unique, and explores the human voice as one of the strongest instruments in HK's music.
+An album dedicated to healing and centering herself outside of HK's recent launch into a mainstream, public profile, Nai's Needle Paw showcases the vocal arrangements and harmonies that made Choose Your Weapon so unique, exploring the human voice as one of the strongest instruments in HK's music.

 Featuring covers of Jimi Hendrix's "Electric Ladyland" and a very special cover of David Bowie's Blackstar — that almost wasn't cleared by Bowie's team — Needle Paw is a nod to the music and sounds that inspire Nai just as it is a breakdown of HK's musical intricacies.

-You begin and end the album with Jason Gurruwiwi, who you mentioned is a big Aboriginal artist and a very important part of Aboriginal culture.
+You begin and end the album with Jason Gurruwiwi who you mentioned is a big Aboriginal artist and a very important part of Aboriginal culture.
 And you also included some of your backup singers from HK.
 In what ways does Needle Paw gesture toward communities in music and art in a different manner than Choose Your Weapon, and how does the recording process reflect this?

-Well, I wanted to do the record with the backup singers that we perform with live in Australia just because they've been a massive part of our journey but we've never recorded with them.
+Well, I wanted to do the record with the backup singers that we perform with live in Australia just because they've been a massive part of our journey, but we've never recorded with them.
 We haven't been able to afford to tour with them extensively overseas, and so, I just wanted them to feel involved.
 They're like family, you know?
-And also — people are going to think this anyway — but I wanted to avoid the whole like "lead singer goes off on her solo thing."
+And also — people are going to think this anyway — but I wanted to avoid the whole like, "lead singer goes off on her solo thing."
 It's not that.
-Like I'm using the BB's from the band, and it's still very much apart of the conversation, and the project is just a really a different element to the bigger picture.
+Like I'm using the BB's from the band, and it's still very much a part of the conversation, and the project is just a really a different element to the bigger picture.
 And Jason Gurruwiwi, he's a very special man.